Surface Phone: How Microsoft Could Avoid Another Catastrophic Failure [Opinion]

 It is no secret that Microsoft has been struggling in the mobile phone market.
 Over the last few years, the Redmond-based tech giant has tried numerous strategies in order to break through the elusive mobile barrier.
 Despite its best efforts, however, Microsoft has so far been unsuccessful.
 Now, with rumors of a Surface Phone being released in the foreseeable future, is there really a way for Microsoft to finally make it to one of the top spots in the smartphone industry?

 In a lot of ways, the answer is a resounding yes.
 Microsoft’s failure in the mobile industry is, after all, not for lack of trying.
-Its purchase of, and subsequent release of the Nokia brand is a concrete example of the firm’s issues with regards to its mobile devices.
-With the Surface Phone, however, Microsoft would be giving itself a second chance – an opportunity to break through the ranks of the smartphone market with a device that is created on its own terms, with its own design.
+Its purchase and subsequent release of the Nokia brand is a concrete example of the firm’s issues with regards to its mobile devices.
+With the Surface Phone, however, Microsoft would be giving itself a second chance — an opportunity to break through the ranks of the smartphone market with a device that is created on its own terms, with its own design.

 The Surface series has been widely successful because Microsoft took a lot of risks.
 The first Surface 2-in-1 hybrid was given a lukewarm reception by critics and users at best, but Microsoft did not give up.
 Instead, it opted to keep pursuing the concept of the device until it perfected it, resulting in the release of the critically and commercially-acclaimed Surface 4 Pro, which remains as one of the best hybrid devices in the market more than a year since its launch.